riscv-steel/riscv-steel/docs/source/software-guide.md

     The memory size is set to 8192 bytes.
     ```

-    The generated `.hex` file can be used to initialize RISC-V Steel SoC memory and run the application.
+    The generated `.hex` file can now be used to initialize RISC-V Steel SoC IP memory and run the application.

 </br>
 </br>